-FROM: Tom Ashley, CEO
+By: Tom Ashley, CEO

-This past Friday, after much consideration and discussion, the NAIFA-Florida Board of Directors voted to support the NAIFA 2020 initiative as embodied in the NAIFA Trustees’ proposed bylaws changes.
+On Friday August 4th, after much consideration and discussion, the NAIFA-Florida Board of Directors voted to support the NAIFA 2020 initiative as embodied in the NAIFA Trustees’ proposed bylaws changes.
 The vote to approve the bylaws changes will take place at a meeting of the National Council at September’s Performance + Purpose Conference in Orlando.